Getting back to business – your guide to reopening safely

 - Openings will be staggered over a number of weeks/ months.

 - There will be restrictions on covers/ customers as a result of social distancing.

 - Revenue will be considerably less than normal; predictions are a drop of between 30-45% for the first 6-9 months.

-- Customers are likely to be nervous about going out, with a vaccine yet to be developed.
+- Customers are likely to be nervous about going out.

 - There will be an increase in payroll costs, when government funded furloughing gets reduced.